rlvilla/OhMyTmux/README.md

 # OhMyTmux
 ## USE AT YOUR OWN RISK.

 Bash script to install Tmux, ZSH and other of my favorite tools.
-Autoconfigures tmux to work with ZSH, adds oh-my-zsh and plugins.
+Autoconfigures tmux to work with ZSH, adds oh-my-zsh and useful plugins.

 Currently tested working in fresh installs of latest versions (as of January 2023) of:
 - Manjaro
 - EndeavourOS
 - Ubuntu Mate